AbbyArsenic/RD-Stats-Master/README.md

 - ### Bryan Becker
 - ### Tyler Mitchell

+# See a live version of this site at https://peaceful-spire-97933.herokuapp.com/

+## Visitors to the Heroku deployed website can access the full site by using the below credentials for the login page:
+### Username: testing
+### Password: 123asd!@#ASD

 ## Premise:
 ### This app's ambition is to ultimately be built out to record stats for various sports.
 If one has a weekly soccer game or is coaching a little league football team, this web app will provide the means to track team and player stats from game to game across a season.